 - Allow time to settle in school.
 It is clear that they are going to be unhappy for quite a while, so you need to support the school as they, in turn, help your child to settle in.

 - Get them doing their familiar activities as soon as possible.
-If they play an instrument make sure they get in the school band; if they play football, find them a team.
+If they play an instrument make sure you find a teacher and get in the school band; if they play football, find them a team.

 - Encourage them to invite new friends to the house.

-- Find a local sports team to support.
+- Find a local sports team to support – especially here in Doha where professional football is safe and free!

 - Give them your time; read with them, ask them how their day was, pick them up yourself from school etc.